Fluoxetine Oral SolutionPronunciation

 In US placebo-controlled clinical trials for Major Depressive Disorder, mania/hypomania was reported in 0.1% of patients treated with fluoxetine and 0.1% of patients treated with placebo.
 Activation of mania/hypomania has also been reported in a small proportion of patients with Major Affective Disorder treated with other marketed drugs effective in the treatment of Major Depressive Disorder [see Use in Specific Populations (8.4)].

 In US placebo-controlled clinical trials for OCD, mania/hypomania was reported in 0.8% of patients treated with fluoxetine and no patients treated with placebo.
 No patients reported mania/hypomania in US placebo-controlled clinical trials for bulimia.
-In US fluoxetine clinical trials, 0.7% of 10,782 patients reported mania/hypomania [see Use in Specific Populations (8.4)].
+In all US fluoxetine clinical trials as of May 8, 1995, 0.7% of 10,782 patients reported mania/hypomania [see Use in Specific Populations (8.4)].

 In US placebo-controlled clinical trials for Major Depressive Disorder, convulsions (or reactions described as possibly having been seizures) were reported in 0.1% of patients treated with fluoxetine and 0.2% of patients treated with placebo.
 No patients reported convulsions in US placebo-controlled clinical trials for either OCD or bulimia.
-In US fluoxetine clinical trials, 0.2% of 10,782 patients reported convulsions.
+In all US fluoxetine clinical trials as of May 8, 1995, 0.2% of 10,782 patients reported convulsions.
 The percentage appears to be similar to that associated with other marketed drugs effective in the treatment of Major Depressive Disorder.
 Fluoxetine should be introduced with care in patients with a history of seizures.